Data: 08/27/2015 15:18:50, add by DudleyGruntApproved

-This cache has been listed on the groundspeak since August 2014 and earned 22 favourite points in one year.
+This cache has been listed on the groundspeak since August 2014 and earned 22 favourite points in one year (as of Sept 2017 it has 57 FPs and growing).
 I'm not big of cross-listing caches, but this one has so much positive feedback and can't easily be reproduced.
 Why let users of one site only have all the fun?
 If you use both sites, you can choose to log the find on either site, on on both.

 PLEASE NOTE: You must sign the logsheet inside the cache to claim the find.
 Any Found It logs not supported by a signature on the physical logsheet may be deleted.